-DePaul University College of LAS > Academics > English > Combined Bachelor's/Master's > Combined Degree Requirements
+College of Liberal Arts & Social Sciences > Academics > English > Combined Degree Program > Combined Degree Requirements

 The English (BA) offers three options:

 Students apply to this program in the last quarter of their junior-year status; interested students should meet with the Director of the program.
-Applicants must have a minimum grade point average of 3.50 in English and 3.30 overall and must have completed at least ENG 220, ENG 221, and two creative writing workshops beyond ENG 201 at the time of beginning the program.
+Applicants must be English majors or double majors, have a minimum grade point average of 3.50 in English and 3.30 overall, and have completed ENG 201 and two creative writing workshops, at least one of which must be at the 300-level.
 Students in this program take twelve graduate credit hours in their senior year; these graduate courses apply toward both undergraduate and graduate program requirements.
-For information on applying to this program, please visit the English Department BA/MA Combined Degree webpage.
+For information on applying to this program, please visit the English Department BA + MA Combined Degree webpage.

 The TEACH Program combines a Liberal Arts and Social Sciences (LAS) undergraduate English major with a graduate level College of Education (COE) Master’s in Education Program.
 Students graduate with a BA in English and an MEd in Education with State of Illinois Secondary English Language Arts licensure.